orkes-io/docs/docs/integrations/ai-llm/open-ai.md

 ## Adding OpenAI models to the integration

-Now, you have integrated your Orkes Conductor console with the OpenAI provider.
+Now, you have integrated your Orkes Conductor cluster with the OpenAI provider.
 The next step is integrating with the specific OpenAI models.

 OpenAI has different models, such as text-davinci-003, text-embedding-ada-002, gpt-35-turbo and more.
 Each model is to be used for different use cases, such as text completion, generating embeddings, etc.